Bastarnae: Germanic

-Greco-Roman geographers of the first century AD are unanimous in associating the Bastarnae and Peucini with Germanic peoples, and one source, Tacitus, specifies that they spoke a language like the Germanic peoples.
-The Greek geographer Strabo (writing c.
-5–20 AD) says the Bastarnae are "of Germanic stock".
+Three Greco-Roman geographers of the first century AD associated the Bastarnae and Peucini with the Germanic peoples, and one source, Tacitus, specifies that they spoke a language like the Germanic peoples.
+The Greek geographer Strabo (64 BC – 24 AD) writing c.
+5–20 AD, made several remarks about the location of the Bastarnae in his own time.
+In one passage he says that their country borders on that of the Tyregetans towards the Black Sea and Danube, and Germanic peoples to the west, and that they "one might say", were of "Germanic stock".

 The Roman geographer Pliny the Elder (c.
-77 AD), classifies the Bastarnae and Peucini as being one of the five main subdivisions of Germanic peoples, the other subdivisions as the three West Germanic groups, the Inguaeones, Istuaeones and Hermiones, and the East Germanic Vandili.
+77 AD), classified the Bastarnae or Peucini as being one of the five main subdivisions of Germanic peoples, the other subdivisions as the three West Germanic groups, the Inguaeones, Istuaeones and Hermiones, and the East Germanic Vandili.

-The Roman historian Tacitus (c.
-100 AD) described the Bastarnae as probably being a Germanic people, but with substantial Sarmatian influence:
+Notably, the Roman historian Tacitus (56–120 AD), writing about 100 AD, described the Bastarnae as probably being a Germanic people, but with substantial Sarmatian cultural influence and intermarriage: